-How Much Will I Receive After I Retire From The Military?
+How Much Will I Receive After I Retire From the Military?

-Physical and Recreational Activities - Rentals of boats, recreational vehicles, moving vans, and memberships to gym facilities and other outdoor activities and sports save retired veterans thousands of dollars each year too.
+Rentals of boats, recreational vehicles, moving vans, and memberships to gym facilities and other outdoor activities and sports can save retired veterans significant amounts of money, too.